 - Kaizen (from Japanese “improvement”).
 Business activities of continuous improvement, involving all employees, from CEOs to ordinary workers.
 The practice results in decreased defects and increased productivity.

 - Six Sigma (from the Greek letter “sigma” used to denote standard deviation).
-A set of empirical and statistical methods aimed at the identifying and removing the causes of defects and minimizing variability.
+A set of empirical and statistical methods aimed at identifying and removing the causes of defects and minimizing variability.

 - EFQM Excellence Model.
 A framework for business excellence developed by the European Foundation for Quality Management.
 The model follows the RADAR logic and includes values and criteria regarding which companies can diagnose and evaluate themselves.